salus0324/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
+1. Making a time series plot of the 5 minute interval(x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 # Get the mean of steps taken for each interval